alexrmelnick/HP-16C-Compiler-and-VoyagerC/docs/Saturnine_Assembler.md

 - Support for comments using a `//` prefix.
 - Support for automatic assembly of the `f` and `g` modifier keys.
 - Ability to specify the base of the number being entered (binary, octal, decimal, or hexadecimal).
+- Ability to enter multi-digit numbers as an immediate.
 - Ability to use negative numbers as an immediate.
 - Ability to enter floats in scientific notation.
 - Support for optionally specifying the initial mode settings for the calculator.